Find a balance.

 It can be done.

-The mistake that so many people make in your situation is believe that they simply can’t make it work.
+The mistake that so many people make in your situation is believe that they can’t make it work.

 This is not the way to approach this situation.

-You may have to begin to prioritize certain things and get rid of others.
+Prioritize certain things and get rid of others.

 Do you really need to perform that particular activity that you are used to doing on a weekly basis?